ibm-cloud-docs/containers/cs_users.md

 {: note}

 **Before you begin**:
-- If the account owner is not setting the API key, [ensure that the user who sets the API key has the correct permissions](#owner_permissions).
+- If the account owner does not set the API key, [ensure that the user who sets the API key has the correct permissions](#owner_permissions).
+- Consider using a functional ID user for the API key owner instead of a personal user.
+In case the person leaves the team, the functional ID user remains the API key owner.
 - [Log in to your account.
 If applicable, target the appropriate resource group.
 Set the context for your cluster.](/docs/containers?topic=containers-cs_cli_install#cs_cli_configure)

 To set the API key to access the IBM Cloud infrastructure portfolio: